core-wg/oscore/draft-ietf-core-object-security.md

 ~~~~~~~~~~~
 {: #fig-alarm title="Secure Access to Sensor.
 Square brackets [ ... ] indicate a COSE object.
 Curly brackets { ... \} indicate encrypted data." artwork-align="center"}

 Since the method (GET) doesn't allow payload, the Object-Security option carries the COSE object as its value.
-Since the response code (Content) allows payload ("OFF"), the COSE object (indicated with \[ ... \]) is carried as the CoAP payload.
+Since the response code (Content) allows payload ("OFF"), the COSE object is carried as the CoAP payload.

-The COSE header of the request contains an identifier (cid:5f), indicating which security context was used to protect the message and a Sequence Number (seq:42).

-The option Uri-Path (alarm_status) and payload ("OFF") are formatted as indicated in {{cose-object}}, and encrypted in the COSE ciphertext (indicated with \{ ... \}).
+The COSE header of the request contains an identifier (5f), indicating which security context was used to protect the message and a Sequence Number (42).
+The option Uri-Path (alarm_status) and payload ("OFF") are formatted as indicated in {{cose-object}} and encrypted.

 The server verifies that the Sequence Number has not been received before (see {{sequence-numbers}}).
 The client verifies that the response message is generated as a response to the request.